Damanotra/friendlychat-android/README.md

+# This doesn't belong to me
+It is just means for me to track and save my progress of learning firebase
+# you can check original repo at https://github.com/firebase/friendlychat-android/

 # Firebase Codelab: FriendlyChat

 This is the source code for the Firebase FriendlyChat codelab.
 It includes start and end versions of the